VILLASframework/documentation/VILLASnode.md

 For optimal performance the server is implemented in low-level C and makes use of several Linux-specific realtime features.
 The primary design goal was to make the behaviour of the system as deterministic as possible.
 Therefore, it's advisable to run the server component on a [PREEMPT_RT](https://rt.wiki.kernel.org/index.php/CONFIG_PREEMPT_RT_Patch) patched version of Linux.
-In our environment, we use Fedora-based distribution which has been stripped to the bare minimum (no GUI, only a few background processes).
+In our environment, we use a Fedora-based distribution which has been stripped to the bare minimum (no GUI, only a few background processes).
 Have a look at @ref node-tuning for ways to improve the real-time performance of your system.

 ### Clients